MCanterel/Bookfinder/ConsoleApplication4/ReadMe.txt

 - Project-> properties-> C++ -> General -> Additional Include Directories.
 Add the directory that curl subdirectory is in.
 DO NOT reference the curl directory, but rather its parent

 - Project-> Properties->Linker -> General -> Additional Lib Directories.
-Add the cur lib dir
+Add the cur lib dir, which is currently in the jnc-code/lib folder of d:\\OneDrive-CLS.

 - Project->Properties-> Linker-> Input->Additional dependencies.
 Add libcurl.a and libcurldll.a